Ultra-Light Glider Starter Pack

 Thank you for your order!
 Thank you, too, for recognizing the value of hands-on science projects and spreading them throughout the world.

-We send most orders the next business day, but it can take as long as 4 days if there is out-of-town travel, severe weather (we live on a mountain, outside of town) or other rare issue.
-I will alert you by e-mail when we mail it.
+We send most orders the next business day.
 Contact me, Slater if you are in a rush and we'll try to hurry it up.

 If you got walkalong gliders...

 While you are waiting for your order, you can practice with a rotating paper glider.
 It is no cost and easy to make; difficult to launch and fly, but excellent practice.
-I have heard from many people that foam gliders were easy after they struggled with the paper ones.
-Dihedral Magnus Effect Walkalong Gliders are here.
+I have heard from many people that foam gliders were easy after they struggled with the more challenging paper ones.
+Paper Walkalong Gliders are here.

 When you get the hang of it, air-surfing is as easy as riding a bicycle.
 Once you work through the frustration of learning to fly, you will be levitating gliders as if by magic!